-- Hold a bachelor's degree from a regionally accredited college or university (transcripts for undergraduate and graduate coursework must be submitted from all institutions attended.) - Complete the A-State Graduate Admissions application and qualify for graduate admission. - The acceptance of previous graduate work including transfer work is at the discretion of the MAT Program Director.
+- Hold a bachelor's degree from a regionally accredited college or university (transcripts for undergraduate and graduate coursework must be submitted from all institutions attended.) - Pass required subject-specific content examinations (Praxis Content Reading/Math/Writing examinations) during the first 6 hours of the program. - · Complete the A-State Graduate Admissions application and qualify for graduate admission. - The acceptance of previous graduate work including transfer work is at the discretion of the MAT Program Director and must meet the requirements as outlined in the current Graduate Bulletin.

-Unconditional Admission: In addition to Graduate Admission criteria, academic proficiency must be established through satisfaction of either of the following admission criteria:
+Unconditional Admission: In addition to Graduate Admission criteria, academic proficiency must be established through satisfaction of the following admission criteria:

 - a.
-Achieved a minimum cumulative undergraduate grade point average of 2.70 (on a 4.00 scale) or a 3.00 GPA on the last 60 hours.
-Any courses attempted, including any repeated courses, are considered in computing the GPA. - b.
+Achieved a minimum cumulative undergraduate grade point average of 2.70 (on a 4.00 scale) or a minimum cumulative grade point average of 3.00 on at least 12 hours of previous graduate work with no more than one course grade of "C" and no course grade below a "C". - b.
 Have a written agreement from a practicing teacher in special education who will function as your mentor during the program.

-Conditional Admission: Conditional admission may be granted to candidates for one semester if the GPA requirement is not met.
-Students who fail to remove the conditional status by the end of the first semester of the graduate program will be dropped from the degree program.
+Conditional Admission: Conditional admission may be granted to candidates for up to six (6) hours if the undergraduate GPA requirement is not met.
+Students who fail to remove the conditional status by the end of the first 6 hours of coursework in the MAT SPED graduate program will be dropped from the degree program.
+Students must make a grade of A or B while in conditional status.